sguzunov/docs/docs/developers/01_configuration/01_system/system-configuration.md

 ## Citrix Apps

-Mind that the default system settings for the Citrix Virtual Apps support should work fine in most cases and usually it isn't necessary to make any modifications.
+Note that the default system settings for the Citrix Virtual Apps support should work fine in most cases and usually it isn't necessary to make any modifications.
 If the default settings don't work for your specific environment, use the `"citrix"` top-level key to provide custom values.

 The following configuration contains the default Citrix settings: